“Diversity is not about how we differ.

 SPHERE is a consortium of independent schools from the greater Hartford area that came together in the early 70’s because of a common commitment to diversity, originally expressed through summer enrichment programs for students from the city of Hartford.
-Today, the Consortium consists of eleven member schools: Avon Old Farms, Cobb School Montessori, The Ethel Walker School, Kingswood Oxford School, The Loomis Chaffee School, Miss Porter’s School, Pomfret School, Renbrook School, Suffield Academy, Watkinson School and Westminster School.
+Today, the Consortium consists of thirteen member schools: Avon Old Farms, Cobb School Montessori, Covenant Preparatory School, The Ethel Walker School, Grace Academy, Kingswood Oxford School, The Loomis Chaffee School, Miss Porter’s School, Pomfret School, Renbrook School, Suffield Academy, Watkinson School and Westminster School.

 The growth of each individual is promoted—and achieved—through a variety of experiences: within the academic curriculum . . . within the arts and sciences . . . within extracurricular activities . . . within each school community . . . through the partnership of school and family.

-SPHERE coordinates programs that bring students and faculty together from all member schools.
-Admissions, outreach to local communities, professional development for faculty, faculty of color recruitment and support, and human relations programs work to enhance the quality of campus life for all faculty and students.
+SPHERE coordinates programs that bring students as well as faculty and staff together from all member schools.
+Admissions, outreach to local communities, professional development for faculty and staff, faculty and staff of color recruitment and support, and human relations programs work to enhance the quality of campus life for all faculty, staff and students.

 Aware of the virtues of diversity, a group of independent schools in the Greater Hartford area, The Howard and Bush Foundation, the Reader’s Digest DeWitt Wallace Foundation and the Hartford Foundation organized SPHERE in 1991.
 The independent schools that make up the SPHERE consortium constantly strive to provide students with a well-balanced and multicultural curriculum, a diverse social community, a variety of extracurricular and intra-school experiences, and a view of the world that will allow them to grow into responsible members of a global community.

-Our commitment is to recruit students, faculty and administrators of color to our schools and to facilitate efforts and programs that enhance and broaden the quality of life for all students.
+Our commitment is to recruit students, faculty, staff and administrators of color to our schools and to facilitate efforts and programs that enhance and broaden the quality of life for all students.